PadmeshSharma/MarketoPolis/README.md

 </p>

 # Major Learnings
-1. **Agile Methodology**: Through the span of the project, I undertook weekly sprints and made sure that small features get implemented in an efficient and time bound manner.
+1. **Agile Methodology**: Throughout the project, I undertook weekly sprints and made sure that small features get implemented in an efficient and time-bound manner.
 Having a usable version of the product from the very beginning and seeing it evolve through the days and weeks was a joyful experience.
-2. **Perseverance and debugging skills**: Having faced numerous bugs that seemed *impossible* to solve at first to actually overcoming them felt like victory.
-It improved my problem solving skills and faith in hardwork.
+2. **Perseverance and debugging skills**: Having faced numerous bugs that seemed *impossible* to solve at first actually overcoming them felt like a victory.
+It improved my problem-solving skills and faith in hard work.
-3. **New Technologies**: The project was a fun introduction to bitcoin technology for me and I thoroughly enjoyed learning the new technologies.
-With the help of my friends and mentors as well as self study I was able to grow my knowledge.
+3. **New Technologies**: The project was a fun introduction to Bitcoin technology for me and I thoroughly enjoyed learning the new technologies.
+With the help of my friends and mentors as well as self-study, I was able to grow my knowledge.
 4. **Growth mindset**: The project taught me that our skills can be improved and having a growth mindset helps one and their organization in the long run.